Methodology · Career advisory

 What we do

 The architecture mirrors the DOORS system described inHowison, Long & Hastings (2024).
 Our adaptation swaps DOORS' causal earnings model for a public-data proxy because we don't have access to state Unemployment Insurance wage records.
+We also intentionally omit DOORS' real-time posting-demand signal — online posting volume isn't something we can capture at the breadth and quality needed for it to matter as a ranking input, so we don't pretend it does.

-The three scores
+The two scores

 1. Earnings score

-Z-score of median_wage[receiver] − median_wage[sender], taken from the BLS Occupational Employment and Wage Statistics (OES) annual table, optionally tilted by 10-year BLS Employment Projections growth.
+Z-score of median_wage[receiver] − median_wage[sender], taken from the BLS Occupational Employment and Wage Statistics (OES) annual table, tilted by 10-year BLS Employment Projections growth.

 This is descriptive.
 It tells you how the median earner in the receiving occupation compares to the median earner in your sending occupation today.
 It is not a causal estimate of what you would earn after switching, because we lack the matched-individual administrative data required to estimate that effect.